KokiYamanaka/ImproveEdu/README.md

 **Description**

-This notebook, I built a model to predict whether a given competitive math problem is either a algebra or a number theory topic.
+This notebook, I built a model to predict whether a given competitive math problem is either an algebra or a number theory topic.
 2 models are being implemented.
 A LSTM and a simple neural network.
 Each training data contains problem sentences, category, difficulty, and solutions.
 The dataset contains 7 different categories of math problem and I extracted 2 of those.